Flank/flank/docs/flank-scripts/README.md

 Run the script with arguments
 `flankScripts <command group> [<subgroup>] <command name> [<arguments>]`

-If you need help with available commands or arguments you could always use option `--help`
+If you need help with available commands or arguments you could always use the option `--help`

 ## Available commands and options